Navratri – Nine Nights of Maa Durga

 - Mata Sidhidaarti -Who is a treasure house of Mystic Powers (Yantra Tantra) and Knowledge (Gyaan).

-At midnight, aarti is performed to worship the image of Goddess Durga with Pushpanjali and Thar offered to the Goddess and Prasaad is shared amongst all the people present.
+At midnight, the aarti is performed to worship the image of Goddess Durga with Pushpanjali and Thar offered to the Goddess, and Prasaad is shared amongst all the people present.
 The Devi-Sthaapana is also performed in homes as an invitation to the Goddess.
 A nine-day fast is observed where no food is eaten after sunrise.
-Regular prayers are offered in morning and evening.
+Regular prayers are offered in the morning and evening.

 The mood of Navratri is very colorful & unique and is a festival of pure happiness and one of the most auspicious (Subh) occasions.

 Durga Maiya Ki Aarti